This statement of standards is intended to be a reference for:

 6. Content of Programme

 The training provided by the programme should be based on the “scientist-practitioner” model, emphasizing empirically-based professional practice in addition to the required research training.
 It should aim at preparing students to carry out professional work at the individual, group, and systems levels.
-The coursework, research and practicum components should add up to a minimum of 60 semester credits, with the quantitative value of a semester credit being equivalent to one contact hour per week throughout a semester for coursework or 120 hours of supervised practicum.
+The coursework, research and practicum components should add up to a minimum of 60 semester credits (US system) or 120 semester credits (European system), with the quantitative value of one semester credit (US system) or two semester credits (European system) being equivalent to one contact hour per week throughout a semester for coursework.
 The delivery of the programme should be mainly on a face-to-face resident study basis.

 The coursework component should cover all the following areas at an advanced level: